pandas-dev/pandas/doc/source/io.rst

    # dotted (attribute) access provides get as well
    store.df

-Deletion of the object specified by the key
+Deletion of the object specified by the key:

 .. ipython:: python